trapoom555/trapoom555-blog/content/posts/transformer.md

 |:--:|
 | *RNN Architecture (Image by author)* |

-### What's wrong with RNN ?
+### RNN Limitations?

-There're some important drawbacks of the RNN architecture
+There're some important drawbacks in the RNN architecture

 1. **The architecture can't be parallelized**